l0r3zz/public/installtool/README.md

 END                   # Don't expect any more "instructions"
 ```

-To get a sense of how the tool works, take a look at *phpinstall.yaml* which will install Apache, PHP, and set an index.php file to display "Hello World!" when you browse to http://<host_name>/. *gainstall.yaml* together with the answer-file in the *resources* directory *ga570-answers.yaml* is an example of using the tool to install a third party app that requires human interaction, in this case, the GoAnywhere MFT.
+To get a sense of how the tool works, take a look at *phpinstall.yaml* which will install Apache, PHP, and set an index.php file to display "Hello World!" when you browse to http://<host_name>/.
+The runbook *gainstall.yaml* together with the answer-file in the *resources* directory *ga570-answers.yaml* is an example of using the tool to install a third party app that requires human interaction, in this case, the GoAnywhere MFT.

 The command
 ```
 installtool.py -df phpinstall.yaml -b resources
 ```
-Will perform the manifest *phpinstall.yaml* with verbose output utilizing resources that will be found in the directory *resources*
+Will perform the runbook *phpinstall.yaml* with verbose output utilizing resources that will be found in the directory *resources*

 Enjoy and Deploy!